davs3275/sbs/med/collier.md

 ---
-4.21 If human souls have a being after death, which way has the air made room for them from all eternity ?
+4.21 If human souls have a being after death, which way has the air made room for them from all eternity?
-Pray, how has the earth been capacious enough to receive all the bodies buried in it ?
+Pray, how has the earth been capacious enough to receive all the bodies buried in it?
 The resolution of this latter question will satisfy the former.
 For as a corpse after some continuance by change and dissolution makes way for another, so when a man dies, and the spirit is let loose into the air, it holds out for